Stanley and the Women: Reception

 Sean Day-Lewis in The Sunday Telegraph praised the acting, but called the programme "an emasculated shadow of the Kingsley Amis original.
 The distinctiveness of the novel lies in the provocatively sexist and ageist narrative voice of Stanley, or Amis, himself.
 When this is removed, to protect the audience from misogyny, the comedy goes with it."

 Lynne Truss, reviewing the first episode for The Times, likewise noted changes made to Amis's novel (the removal of antisemitism as a subplot and the general making of Stanley a less bigoted character) and saw no point to the series "if it pulls its punches in this manner".

 Home media

-The series was subsequently released on VHS on 3 February 1992, and a DVD was made available on 14 May 2007 by DD Home Entertainment in the UK.
+The series was subsequently released on VHS by Video Collection International on 3 February 1992, and a DVD was made available on 14 May 2007 by DD Home Entertainment in the UK.